 Dominic is 32 now and Daniel is 30.
 Lara is 27.
 I recently asked them about this vacation.
 They remembered it as being wonderful.
 Really!?!

-Dominic said he loved Colorado Springs and giggled when he remembered the embarrassment of Lusk Wyoming.
+Dominic said he loved Rocky Mountain National Park and giggled when he remembered the embarrassment of Lusk Wyoming.
 He recalled it perfectly.
-Daniel remembered Crazy Horse, Rushmore and prairie dogs.
+Daniel remembered Crazy Horse, Rushmore, and prairie dogs.
 Of course, my little princess Lara remembered the shopping spree at Mall of America where she got some fantastic purple boots.
 All the memories were wonderful.
 Go figure.

 For me … the Vacation of Many Cars taught me some lessons.
 How to buy a car and …. how not to buy a car.
 How to survive (barely) a cross-country road trip with teenagers.
 More importantly, it taught me that vacations with teens are worth the trauma.
 It’s an investment that pays off when they’re older.
 All the memories magically turn good when they like you again.

 I’m still crazy about each one of these remarkable people who happen to be my children.
-I can’t wait until they begin their own family vacations and suffer through the same drama with their kids.
+I can’t wait until they have family vacations with teenagers and suffer through the same drama.
 And I’ll be there to assure them that it will all work out for the best.

-When they, “Mom, should I really drag these nasty teenagers along for vacation – a vacation they don’t even want to go on?
+When they say, “Mom, should I really drag these nasty teenagers along for vacation – a vacation they don’t even want to go on?
 Nothing we do ever makes them happy.
 They try our patience at every turn.”

 I’ll remind them that making vacation memories is worth it in the end.
 I’ll encourage them to endure the trauma, because I want my grandchildren to have the same fond memories of travel … but also I get a wicked sense of satisfaction in knowing my children will go through the same hell.